Top Things To Do in Naples, Florida: The Ultimate Guide To the Paradise Coast

 3. Naples Pier and Historic Palm Cottage

-The 130-year old Naples Pier has been beloved by generations, and recently got a facelift in 2017 with new planking, rails, and lighting.
+The 130-year old Naples Pier has been beloved by generations, and got a facelift in 2017 after Hurricane Irma with new planking, rails, and lighting.
 After all these years, the Naples Fishing Pier is still the best place in town for a casual stroll or to catch sunset.
 The historic Palm Cottage, Naples oldest surviving home, is open Tuesday - Saturday for docent-guided tours and self-guided tours of the outdoor Norris Gardens.
 Or join a guided walking tour around Naples’ historic district with a member of the Naples Historical Society.

 4. Naples Zoo at Caribbean Gardens